New Galaxy Quest documentary Never Surrender is a love letter to the 1999 sci-fi classic

 "What I love most about Galaxy Quest is that it didn't make fun of the fans," says Greg Berlanti, creator of The Flash TV show.

-Galaxy Quest also gives insight into how fans can truly love and believe in the characters portrayed in a movie or TV series too.
-It's a symbiotic relationship in which both sides benefit.
+Galaxy Quest also gives insight into how fans can truly love and believe in the characters portrayed in a movie or TV series.

-As a fan of so many sci-fi franchises, I can say without hesitation that I wanted these shows and movies to be real.
-I bought into the story.
-I cared about the characters.
-It all mattered to me.

 "We really want to believe that this stuff is real," says Damon Lindelof, the man behind Lost, Watchmen and the recent Star Trek movies.
 "We don't want to believe that these are sets and Styrofoam and people pretending."